Data-Security in the AI-Powered Call Centre

 Promote awareness and transparency

 Be open about how you collect data, why you collect data, and how long data is stored.
-A clearly understandable and easily accessible privacy policy is necessity in this regard.
+A clearly understandable and easily accessible privacy policy is a necessity in this regard.

 Enhance your utility